Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 Price Comparison

 SG2 knives typically cost 10-20% more than equivalent Aogami Super models from the same maker.
 This reflects the higher raw material cost of powdered metallurgy steel.
-For example, a Yu Kurosaki 210mm Gyuto in Aogami Super might run $250-$300, while the same knife in SG2 could be $300-$380.
+Here are typical price ranges:

-However, pricing varies significantly by maker, line, and retailer.
+Pricing varies significantly by maker, line, and retailer.
 The steel alone shouldn’t determine your budget — handle materials, blade finish, and the maker’s reputation all factor in.
+A Yu Kurosaki Aogami Super gyuto and a Yu Kurosaki SG2 gyuto are both excellent purchases, separated only by your maintenance preference and a small price difference.

 The Verdict: Which Should You Choose?